Judah P. Benjamin: Election to the Senate

 Benjamin spent the summer of 1851 abroad, including a visit to Paris to see Natalie and Ninette.
 He was still away in October 1851, when the Whigs nominated him for the state Senate.
 Despite his absence, he was easily elected.
 When the new legislature met in January 1852, Benjamin emerged as one of the leading Whig candidates for election to the U.S. Senate seat that would become vacant on March 4, 1853.
 As the Louisiana legislature, responsible for electing the state's senators, met once in two years under the 1845 constitution, it was not scheduled to meet again before the seat became vacant.
 Some Whig newspapers thought Benjamin too young and inexperienced at forty, despite his undoubted talent, but the Whig legislative caucus selected him on the second ballot, and he was elected by the two houses over Democrat Solomon W. Downs.
+He was the fifth person of Jewish descent to be elected to the United States Congress, after David Levy Yulee, Lewis Charles Levin, David S. Kaufman, and Emanuel B. Hart.

 The outgoing president, Fillmore, offered to nominate Benjamin, a fellow Whig, to fill a Supreme Court vacancy after the Senate Democrats had defeated Fillmore's other nominees for the post.
 The New York Times reported on February 15, 1853, that "if the President nominates Benjamin, the Democrats are determined to confirm him."
 The new president, Franklin Pierce, a Democrat, also offered Benjamin a place on the Supreme Court.
 Pierce Butler suggested in his 1908 biography of Benjamin that the newly elected senator likely declined these offers not only because he preferred active politics, but because he could maintain his law practice and substantial income as a senator, but could not as a justice.
 As an advocate before the U.S. Supreme Court, Benjamin won 13 of his first 18 cases.

 Judah Benjamin was sworn in as senator from Louisiana on March 4, 1853, at a brief meeting called just prior to President Pierce's inauguration.
 These new colleagues included Stephen A. Douglas of Illinois, Robert M. T. Hunter of Virginia, and Sam Houston of Texas.
 The slavery issue was in a brief remission as much of the country wished to accept the Compromise of 1850 as a final settlement.
 When the Senate was not in session, Benjamin remained in Washington, D.C., conducting a lucrative practice including many cases before the Supreme Court, then conveniently located in a room of the Capitol.
 His law partners in New Orleans took care of his firm's affairs there.
 About this time Benjamin sold his interest in Bellechasse, lacking the time to deal with plantation business.